mak448a/Qtcord/CONTRIBUTING.md

 Try to follow PEP-8 (the squiggly underlines in Pycharm) standards.
 If you can't, that's perfectly fine.
 You can use a code formatter called Ruff if needed.

+If you add a dependency, make sure to add the appropriate license to the licenses folder.

 To edit the user interface, use QT designer and put the UI files under `src/ui`.
 To apply the UI, run `src/regenerate.py`.